Rule on Witnesses – What it Really Means

 The Court trying any civil case may upon its own Motion and shall upon the Motion of any party, require the exclusion of every witness.
 However, each named party who is an individual, one officer or agent of each party which is a corporation or association and an attorney alleged in a habeas corpus proceeding to have acted ineffectively shall be exempt from the rule of this section as a matter of right.

 The statute goes on to deal with expert witnesses who may be allowed to remain in the courtroom if counsel agree.
-Furthermore in equitable distribution cases and child or spousal support hearings the Court may allow one expert for each party to remain in the courtroom.
+In equitable distribution cases and child or spousal support hearings the Court may allow one expert for each party to remain in the courtroom.

 Rule on Witnesses-How Broad